oberd/ecsy/README.md

   ecsy [command]

 Available Commands:
-  add          Associates a .pem SSH key with a cluster, allowing SSH into EC2 instances describe     Show current task configuration for service env          Used to manage environment variables of service task definitions events       Show recent events for a service in a cluster help         Help about any command logs         Show recent logs for a service in a cluster (must be cloudwatch based) scale        Set the number of desired instances of a service self-update  Update the ecsy cli binary on your system ssh          Secure Shell into one of the service container instances' EC2 host machines status       View current cluster or service deployment status update-agent Update the Container Instance Agents
+  add           Associates a .pem SSH key with a cluster, allowing SSH into EC2 instances describe      Show current task configuration for service env           Used to manage environment variables of service task definitions events        Show recent events for a service in a cluster help          Help about any command logs          Show recent logs for a service in a cluster (must be cloudwatch based) ports         List out exposed service ports for creating new services run           Run an ssh command on all the servers in a cluster run-task      Run an individual task into an ECS cluster scale         Set the number of desired instances of a service schedule-task Creates a scheduled task with a command override self-update   Update the ecsy cli binary on your system ssh           Secure Shell into one of the service container instances' EC2 host machines status        View current cluster or service deployment status update-agent  Update the Container Instance Agents

 Flags:
       --config string   config file (default is $HOME/.ecsy.yaml)